110nard0/shard/README.md

 ### License
-> All code that appears on InternetingIsHard.com is licensed under the [Creative Commons Zero License].
+> All code that appears on InternetingIsHard.com is licensed
+> under the [Creative Commons Zero License].

-> Text, images, and other non-code content are attributed to the creator of the [InternetingIsHard] website
+> Text, images, and other non-code content are attributed
+> to the creator of the [InternetingIsHard] website.

 [InternetingIsHard]: <https://internetingishard.com>